Fitness & Nutrition

 - Tennis (singles)

 An ideal diet is a healthy diet!
 Finding the right balance between nutrition and fitness can help you live a healthy and full life!
-A healthy diet includes foods from the six major nutrient groups: Protein, Carbohydrates, Fat, Vitamins and minerals, Water, Fiber.
+A healthy diet includes foods from the six major nutrient groups: Protein, Carbohydrates, Fat, Vitamins and minerals, Water, and Fiber.

 Other Helpful Nutrition Resources Include: